keycloak/kc-sig-fapi/README.md

   * Dockerfile which installs python dependencies, exposes ports and kicks off building the project via the server-entrypoint script
 * /conformance-suite/server-entrypoint.sh
   * Script for building the project with maven
-* /conformance-suite/scripts/run-test-plan.py
-  * Existing file within the base conformance-suite repo that has been slightly modified to output test results to the file system.

 ## Run specified FAPI Conformance test